nautsio/workshop-docker-consul/part2-consul.md

 $ cd part2a
 # Start the containers
 $ vagrant up --no-parallel
+Bringing machine 'consul' up with 'docker' provider...
 Bringing machine 'redis' up with 'docker' provider...
 Bringing machine 'hellodb' up with 'docker' provider...
-==> redis: Docker host is required.
+==> consul: Docker host is required.
 One will be created if necessary...
-    redis: Docker host VM is already ready.
+    consul: Docker host VM is already ready.
 ```